 - San Francisco is family friendly!

 - Holidays are busy.
 If you can plan your trip for a different time, you will get more out of your stay without the hassle of super long lines and major crowds.
-If you can’t avoid the holidays because of your kids’ school schedules, come armed with lots of patience and flexibilty!
+If you can’t avoid the holidays because of your kids’ school schedules, come armed with lots of patience and flexibility!

 - San Francisco has great public transportation and is Uber friendly.
 We didn’t rent a car because of the limited parking.
 We used the cable cars, Uber and taxi’s to get around.